danielolondriz/Isolated_Daniel_Ol-ndriz/README.md

 # Zork1_Daniel_Olondriz
 ZORK 3 NOTES
+-Wait 5 seconds, and the game will begin :)
 5 items can be found in this game: the flashlight in the shop, the bag in the Haunted House, the crowbar in the ferris wheel, and the knife & the ticket in the store at the South Station.

+EXTRA NOTE: if you don't type anything at the begining, it will show random numbers at "your command" line.
+After you type the first command they will disapear.
+Have fun!
 SPECIAL FEATURES

 if you buy a ticket from the store at the South Train Station, and type use ticket, you can travel to station from station;